nickgkan/3d_diffuser_actor/docs/OVERVIEW.md

 ## 3D Diffuser Actor
-3D Diffuser Actor is a diffusion model that takes proprioception history into accounts.
-3D Diffuser Actor is flexible to predict both keyposes or trajectory.
-This model use continuous `6D` rotation representations by default.
+3D Diffuser Actor is a diffusion model that takes proprioception history into account.
+3D Diffuser Actor is flexible to predict either keyposes or trajectories.
+This model uses continuous `6D` rotation representations by default.

-### Input
+### Additional inputs
 * `curr_gripper`: a tensor of shape (batch_size, history_length, 7), where the last channel denotes xyz-action (3D) and quarternion (4D).
 * `trajectory_mask`: a tensor of shape (batch_size, trajectory_length), which is only used to indicate the length of each trajectory.
 To predict keyposes, we just need to set its shape to (batch_size, 1).
 * `gt_trajectory`: a tensor of shape (batch_size, trajectory_length, 7), where the last channel denotes xyz-action (3D) and quarternion (4D).
 The input is only used during training, you can safely set it to `None` otherwise.

 ### Output
-The model returns the diffusion loss, when `run_inference=False`, otherwise, it returns pose trajectory of shape (batch_size, trajectory_length, 8) when `run_inference=True`.
+The model returns the diffusion loss, when `run_inference=False`, otherwise, it returns pose trajectories of shape (batch_size, trajectory_length, 8) when `run_inference=True`.

 ### Usage
 For training, forward 3D Diffuser Actor with `run_inference=False`